-Minutes: The minutes for the 51st Annual General Meeting (held January 2023) meeting were available for those in the office or sent to those that had requested it.
+Minutes: The minutes for the 52nd Annual General Meeting (held January 2023) meeting were available as hard copy in the booklet for the meeting, for those present and taken as read.

 Proposed by J. McDonnell, seconded by S. Hughes and all in attendance.